-The 2001 Scheme seeks to inculcate in all participants a stronger and more lasting sense of identification with the OCBC Group, as well as to incentivise participants to achieve higher standards of performance.
+The 2001 Scheme seeks to inculcate in all participants a stronger and long term sense of identification with the OCBC Group, as well as to incentivise participants to achieve higher standards of performance.
+It forms a substantial part of senior executives' variable compensation and serves to align the Bank's compensation with the sustained long term performance of the Bank.
 Group executives comprising any employee of the OCBC Group holding the rank or equivalent rank of Manager and above and any Group Executive Director selected by the Remuneration Committee, as well as non-executive Directors of the Group, are eligible to participate in the 2001 Scheme.

-The cumulative total number of ordinary shares to be issued by the

-Bank in respect of options granted under the 2001 Scheme cannot exceed 10% of the Bank's total number of issued ordinary shares.
+The cumulative total number of ordinary shares to be issued by the Bank in respect of options granted under the 2001 Scheme cannot exceed 10% of the Bank's total number of issued ordinary shares.